Morecambe F.C.: 1920–2007: Non-League

 The post-war era saw an upturn in the Shrimps' fortunes with steady progress throughout the late 1940s and nearly all the 1950s, with a visible marked improvement when in 1956 Ken Horton was appointed player-manager.
 Whilst success was only just around the corner, the foundations for the future were being built.
 The Auxiliary Supporters club had been formed and with their help many ground improvements were undertaken, so that the on-field success dovetailed neatly with the off-field enterprise.
-The fourteen years from 1960 could justifiably be said to be Morecambe's Golden Era.
-This included an FA Cup third round appearance in 1961–62, a 1–0 defeat to Weymouth; a Lancashire Senior Cup Final victory in 1968, a 2–1 win over Burnley; and an FA Trophy success at Wembley in 1974, a 2–1 win over Dartford in the final.
+Morecambe enjoyed success during the fourteen years from 1960.
+This included an FA Cup third round appearance in 1961–62, a 1–0 defeat to Weymouth; a Lancashire Senior Cup final victory in 1968, a 2–1 win over Burnley; and an FA Trophy success at Wembley in 1974, a 2–1 win over Dartford in the final.

 The next 12 years were as barren as any previous period in the club's history.
 Attendances fell from a creditable 2,000 plus to a miserable 200 minus, with a visible decline in the club fortunes during that period.
 However, in 1985–86, signs of improvement appeared; the club's league position improved, and success in cups came as well over the next few years.
 It took ten years for the club to reach its ambition of promotion to the Football Conference after many further improvements, not only to the ground but also to the club's structure.
+Their promotion at the end of the 1994–95 Northern Premier League season came after Marine's ground did not meet Conference requirements, so second-placed Morecambe took their place.

-Since elevation to the Conference in season 1995–96, the Shrimps achieved status as one of the leading teams in the league.
-In fact, only Woking had a longer unbroken membership of the league at this time.
-Runners-up spot was claimed on one occasion and the play-offs places were narrowly missed twice.
-Also during this time, the club also equalled its best appearance in the FA Cup in both 2000–01 and 2002–03.
+From their first Conference season (1995–96), the Shrimps became one of the leading teams in the league.
+Only Woking had a longer unbroken membership of the league at this time.
+The runners-up spot was claimed on one occasion and the play-off positions were narrowly missed twice.
+Also during this time, the club equalled its best appearance in the FA Cup in both 2000–01 and 2002–03.
 On both occasions the club faced Ipswich Town, losing 3–0 and 4–0 respectively.
 Morecambe also defeated a few league clubs in the FA Cup, including Cambridge United in 2000–01 and Chesterfield in 2002–03.